St Clement Danes School

-St Clement Danes School is a mixed academy school in Chorleywood, Hertfordshire.
+St Clement Danes School is a co-educational academy school for pupils aged 11 to 18 in Chorleywood, Hertfordshire.

 Admissions

-St Clement Danes is a partially selective school, providing education to students aged 11 (Year 7) through to 18 (Year 13).
-Most students are admitted based on proximity to the school, with priority given to students with siblings already at the school, or whose parents are staff at the school, but up to 10% of the Year 7 cohort are admitted based on performance in the eleven-plus exam, and a further 10% may be admitted based on performance in a musical aptitude test.
-Entry to the sixth form in Year 12 is dependent on GCSE exam grades, and admissions are mainly from students already at the school, but there is also an additional intake of external students.
+St Clement Danes is a partially selective school, providing education to students aged 11 (year 7) through to 18 (year 13).
+Most students are admitted based on proximity to the school, with priority given to students with siblings already at the school, or whose parents are staff at the school, but up to 10% of the year 7 cohort are admitted based on performance in the eleven-plus exam, and a further 10% may be admitted based on performance in a musical aptitude test.
+Entry to the sixth form in year 12 is dependent on GCSE exam grades, and admissions are mainly from students already at the school, but there is also an additional intake of external students.

 Location

 The school occupies a large site to the northwest of Rickmansworth in Chorleywood.
 It is about a mile (1.6 km) from Chorleywood station, and is served by buses from the station and Watford.
 It is situated on Chenies Road (A404), which at that point occupies the boundary of Hertfordshire and Buckinghamshire for a half-mile, adjacent to the north side of the school.
 The school is less than a mile west of junction 18 of the M25.